TempleEight/temple-docs/TempleEight/docs/arch/service.md

 This section will describe the architecture of an individual service.
 We'll use the `ExampleService` from the the [Getting Started](../getting-started.md) guide to illustrate the core service architecture.
 Once covered, we'll look at how optional features such as inter-service communication and metrics slot in.
+Finally, there's an FAQ section to answer common questions about our architecture.

 ## Libraries
 Before we get started, here are the `go` libraries we're using: